On this page:

 The following groups are anti-nuclear agencies and therefore not true environmental organisations — I would not give a cent to these groups!

-Some of the groups above will be trying to save species by saving ecosystems.
-Sometimes that’s not enough.
+If there’s no time to buy up the huge tracts of land detailed above, we might just need to quickly stick the animal in a little zoo and start a breeding program.
 For example, Tasmanian Devil’s were going extinct due to a viral cancer that spread through the native population.
 Conservation groups removed healthy devils and put them into breeding programs removed from the wild.
-Now conservationists are hoping the devils finally go extinct in the wild!
+Now we’re in the weird situation where conservationists are hoping the devils finally go extinct in the wild!
 This is so they can eventually reintroduce the healthy captive devils back into a fresh clean ecosystem with no facial tumours disease.

 Another example is the Eden Project.